seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

   *  One of the scripts ./main.sh runs installs a GNOME desktop and VNC server onto the L0.
 This is helpful for troubleshooting, as you can watch the ESXi host consoles while they build.

      ![image](images/screenshots/desktop.png)

+  *  NOTE: It is possible to skip having a Windows jump host by putting your L0 on a public subnet and allowing TCP 5911 inbound.
+You can do everything from the L0 desktop.
+The reason I don't recommend this by default is most people don't want their L0 right on the internet like that.

 Tips
 ----